Technical Overview & Methodology

 Klug, H. P. & Alexander, L. E. (1974).
 X-Ray Diffraction Procedures for Polycrystalline and Amorphous Materials, 2nd ed.
 New York: Wiley-Interscience.

-4. Deconvolution Algorithm (Richardson-Lucy):
+4. 2 Stripping Algorithm

-5. Alternative indexing approaches
+6. Alternative indexing approaches

 Ito, T. (1949).
 "A General Powder X-ray Photography."
 Nature 164, 755–756.